mountaincharlie/project-one-rock-climbing/README.md

 * Information for when rock climbing was first thought to have been recognised as a sport from <a href = "https://en.wikipedia.org/wiki/History_of_rock_climbing#19th_century">Wikipedia - The History Of Rock Climbing</a>
 * Information for when the first indoor rock climbing gym was built from <a href = "https://www.climbing.com/places/the-state-of-climbing-gyms-in-2018/">Climbing.com</a>

-To Do:
-* mention the Site Credits page which is on the site
-* links to things you borrowed from/were inspired by
-    * content (text/icons)
-    * features (things in css or functions on the site)
-    * media (photos/videos)

 ##  Site Expansions Ideas [**to complete**]
 ---